Whole Wheat Helps Prevent Colon Cancer

 As the researchers analyzed their diets, they found that the consistent (daily) consumption of whole-grain wheat foods, including whole-grain breads and cereals resulted in a 44% lower incidence of colorectal cancer among the population studied.

 They did not find the same correlation among greater consumption of whole-grain oats.

-What is it about whole wheat and rye that produce anti-cancer benefits?
+How do whole wheat and rye produce anti-cancer benefits?